 - Applicants must be IPE majors in good standing.

 - The grant involves at least four weeks of participation in a full-time internship during the summer months (usually but not always between the junior and senior year).

 - The grant recipient must provide to the Director of the IPE Program a written report by September 21, 2019.
-Click here for guidelines on the written report to be submitted.
+Submission guidelines for the written report.

 - The grant recipient must give a presentation during Fall 2020 for the IPE Program’s Brown Bag Series.